izzymoriguchi/motinal/README.md

 <br>

-### Features
+### Features of the first release
-- Planning mode
 - Users can add daily goals
 - Users can edit goals when they click the item

-- Result mode
 - Users can add results for each planned items
 - Users can add additional items that they accomplished on the day
 - Users can add comments for the day
+- Users can view the 5 most recent logs that they made

 ---
 ### Main Screen